csijcs/snakepipes/README.rst

 ``Rscript rename_files.R``

 Either way, this will rename all your files and move them into a folder called "rename".
-All of the bams should have been moved into this folder, so if there are any remaining then something went wrong and you should seek help.
+All of the files should have been moved into this folder, so if there are any remaining then something went wrong and you should seek help.

 Once your files are renamed, you are now ready to proceed with the arropriate pipeline below.